 This committee shall gather information, make a determination and recommend action to the City Council on all matters pertaining to communications and petitions involving finance and appropriations.

-Public Safety and Traffic Committee shall consist of five (5) members.
+Public Safety and Traffic Committee shall consist of three (3) members.

 This committee shall determine and recommend action to the Council on all matters dealing with public safety including the Fire Department, the Police Department and the Emergency Management program.
 This committee shall also meet quarterly, or when deemed necessary, with the Police Department Traffic Department to discuss traffic matters citywide.

 Public Service Committee shall consist of three (3) members.

 This committee shall gather information within Council jurisdiction, make a determination and recommend action to the Council on matters pertaining to public service, which include functions of the Department of Public Works, Streets – both accepted and unaccepted – as well as the Sewer and Water system and the Cemetery.

 City Property and Property Oversight Committee shall consist of three (3) members.